prabinrs/odk-sms-input/README.md

     PlotDefinition plotDefinition = new PlotDefinition(dbUtil, database);

-    this.mAccessor = new PlotAccessor(dbUtil, database, appId, plotDefinition);
+    this.mAccessor = new PlotInserter(dbUtil, database, appId, plotDefinition);

   }